VladTGeorgiev/Tribute-page/README.md

 # Tribute-page
-A tribute page to Arnold Schwarzenegger
+A tribute webpage to Arnold Schwarzenegger